ElektraInitiative/libelektra/doc/decisions/arbitrary_metadata.md

 ## Considered Alternatives

-- store metadata in the comments like the `ini` plugin: this exposes internal meta-data into the comments and can drastically affect the readability of a storage file.
+- store metadata in the comments like the `ini` plugin: this exposes internal metadata into the comments and can drastically affect the readability of a storage file.
   Comments should never be touched by a parser.